aanchal22/exam-1/README.md

 The solutions content of this file below will be updated according to [the instructions](instructions/instructions.md).

+**Make sure that all spreadsheet formulae and SQL commands you enter onto this page work exactly as written.**

 ## Solutions

 The following sections contain a report on the solutions to each of the required components of this exam.